pdee/pdee/doc/variables-python-mode.rst

 python-mode-message-string
 --------------------------
-Internally used.
 Reports the python-mode branch in use.

 py-local-command
 ----------------